How to Get a 57% Response Rate on Your Direct Mail Campaigns

 However, what if I told you that you could increase that rate by a factor of 10 to 100?

-Well, Jay Connor, who fix-and-flips 2-3 deals a month with an average profit of $64,000, created a direct mailing campaign with a 57% cumulative response rate*, which is indeed 10 to 100 times greater than the average rate!
+Well, Jay Connor, who fix-and-flips 2-3 deals a month with an average profit of $64,000, created a real estate direct mail marketing campaign with a 57% cumulative response rate!* That is 10 to 100 times greater than the average rate!

 *Cumulative response rate is the ratio of owner responses to the number of owners contacted.
 It is not based on the total pieces of marketing sent.
 For example, if 100 owners were contacted with 200 pieces of mail, and 10 replied on the first piece of mail and 10 replied on the second piece of mail, for a total of 20 replies, the cumulative response rate is 20% (20 replies / 100 owners), not 10% (20 replies / 200 piece of mail)

 How does he do it?
-In our recent conversation, Jay outlined his 8-step direct mailing campaign that results in a response rate of almost 60%**.
+In our recent conversation, Jay outlined his 8-step real estate direct mail marketing campaign that resulted in a response rate of almost 60%**.

 **Keep in mind that all 57% of the replies did not result in a deal.
 Angry responses count too!

-According to Jay, there are two keys to receiving such a high response rate.
+According to Jay, there are two keys to receiving such a high response rate for your real estate direct mail marketing effort and knowing how to direct mail campaign projects.

 First, you must send out a multi-piece campaign with each subsequent letter being an escalation of the last, as opposed to a single-piece campaign or a multi-piece campaign with each lettering being the same.